jordanhudgens/glacier/README.md

 * Refactor code to pull in server code depending on programming language

 * Find out how to load items from the base directory

+* After the application is created, have the other methods reference the language, maybe create an application.yml file that stores the info and can be referenced